cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

-This selector matches any document with a `name` field containing "Paul", that also has a `location` field with the value "Boston".
+This selector matches any document with a `name` field containing "Paul",
+_and_ that also has a `location` field with the value "Boston".

 ### Subfields